ihmeuw/vivarium_research/docs/source/models/templates/concept_model_template.rst

       :ref:`here <vivarium_best_practices_monte_carlo_uncertainty>`.
 Note that engineers will
       decide how many random seeds to use to achieve the specified population size per draw.
   * - Age start (initialization)
-    - If sim duration > age start for observation, age_start at initialization will be zero and fertility will need to be included.
-Otherwise, age start at initialization will be age start for observation minus simulation duration and a closed cohort (no fertility).
+    - Minimum age that simulants are initialized at when the simulation begins.
     - e.g. 0 months
-    - Currently vivarium can only have new simulants enter the simulation at age zero, although changing this could be a potential framework improvement.
+    - Simulants might be initialized into the simulaiton before they are included in observers.
+      See to-do note below.
   * - Age start (observation)
-    - Age at which simulants are included in observer.
+    - Age at which simulants begin to be included in observers.
     - e.g. 6 months
-    -
+    - See to-do note below.
   * - Age end
-    - Age at which simulants are no longer included in observer.
+    - Age at which simulants are no longer included in observers.
     - e.g. 5 years
     -
   * - Exit age